Kannan171/tp/docs/UserGuide.md

 A text-based interface that allows users to interact with the application by typing commands

 **Index**<br>
-An numeric identifier for a student or a meeting
+An numeric identifier for a teammate or a meeting

 **Module**<br>
 A course offered by NUS

-**Student**<br>
+**Teammate**<br>
-An NUS student stored as a contact in TeamSync
+An NUS group project teammate stored as a contact in TeamSync.

 **Tag**<br>
-Optional information associated with a student to facilitate categorisation
+Optional information associated with a teammate to facilitate categorisation

 **Graphical User Interface (GUI)**<br>
 A graphical interface that allows users to interact with the application through visual elements